Do Mosquitoes Prefer Polluted or Clean Water? Gilbert Homeowner Guide

 Bottom line?
 Both types of water are dangerous breeding grounds just for different mosquito species.

 Not sure if you’re dealing with a mosquito problem?
-Watch for these signs:
+Watch for these signs around your Gilbert property:

 • Larvae (“wigglers”) in standing water tiny, wormlike movements just under the surface.